-Industry organizations set the standards by which organizations are compared against by the courts when a due diligence defense is presented.
+Industry regulators set the standards by which organizations are compared by the courts when a due diligence defense is presented.
 The courts use the standards/practices published by the industry organizations to conclude if the accused took all reasonably practical steps to prevent the event that brought them before the judge.

 In the world of online training, there are multiple associations with vested interests.
 Below, we take a look at five of them and how they recommend organizations approach online safety training and virtual proctoring.

 This group uses online training to address ethics, violence, harassment, and job training.
 In 2017, Chartered Professionals in Human Resources (CPHR) issued an alert and criteria to membership conducting online training of any regulatory, due diligence, and/or operational significance: